 MEANWHILE, the Queen-mother of France, who imputed to Mary all the mortifications which she had met with during Francis's life-time, took care to retaliate on her by like injuries; and the Queen of Scots, who found her abode in France disagreeable, disagreeable, began to think of returning into her native country.
-Lord James, Chap.
-I. who had been fent in deputation from the states to invite her over, feconded this 1561. intention; and she applied to Elizabeth, by D'Oisel, for liberty to pass thro' England .
-But she received for answer, that till she had given fatisfaction, by ratifying the treaty of Edinburgh, she could expect no favour from a person whom she had so much injured.
-This denial excited her resentment; and The made no scruple of expressing her fentiments to Throcmorton, when he reiterated his applications to gratify his mistress in a demand, which he represented as so reasonable.
-Having cleared the room of all her attendants, she said to him, "How weak I may prove, or how far a woman's frailty may transport me, I " cannot tell: However, I have no mind to have so many witnesses of my in-" firmity as your mistress had at her audience of my ambassador, D' Oisel.
-"There is nothing diffurbs me fo much, as the having asked, with so much im-" portunity, a favour which it was of no consequence for me to obtain.
-I can, with "God's leave, return to my own country without her leave; as I came to France, " in spite of all the opposition of her brother, King Edward: Neither do I want " friends, both able and willing, to conduct me home, as they have brought me " hither; tho' I was desirous rather to make an experiment of her friendship "than of the affistance of any other person.
-I have often heard you say, that " a good correspondence between her and myself would conduce much to the " fecurity and happiness of both our kingdoms: But were she well convinced of " this truth, she had hardly denied me fo small a request.
-But, perhaps, she " bears a better inclination to my rebellious subjects than to me, their sove-" reign, her equal in royal dignity, her near relation, and the undoubted " heir of her kingdoms.
-Besides her friendship, I ask nothing at her hands: "I neither trouble her, nor concern myself in the affairs of her kingdom: Not " that I am ignorant, that there are now in England a great many malecontents, " who are no friends to the prefent establishment.
-She is pleased to upbraid me " as a person little experienced in the world: I freely own it; but age will cure " that defect.
-However, I am old enough to acquit myfelf honestly and cour-" teously to my friends and relations, and to encourage no reports of her, which " would misbecome a Queen and her kinswoman.
-I would also say, by her " leave, that I am a Queen as well as she, and not altogether friendless: And, of perhaps, I have as great a foul too; fo that methinks we should be upon a " level in our treatment of each other.
-As foon as I have confulted the states of " my kingdom, I shall be ready to give a reasonable answer; and I am the more of intent on my journey, that I may be able to make the quicker dispatch in this affair.
-But she, it seems, intends to stop my journey; so that either she will " not let me give her satisfaction, or is resolved not to be satisfied; perhaps, on of purpose to keep up the disagreement betwixt us.
-She has often reproached me "with my being young; and I must be very young, indeed, and as ill advised, " to treat of matters of fuch great concern and importance, without the advice " of my Parliament.
-I have not been wanting in any friendly offices to her; but she disbelieves or overlooks them.
-I could heartily wish, that I was as
+Lord James, who had been fent in deputation from the states to invite her over, seconded this intention; and she applied to Elizabeth, by D'Oisel, for liberty to pass thro' England \.
+But the received for answer, that till the had given satisfaction, by ratifying the treaty of Edinburgh, she could expect no favour from a person whom the had so much injured.
+This denial excited her resentment; and the made no fcruple of expressing her sentiments to Throcmorton, when he reiterated his applications to gratify his mistress in a demand, which he represented as so reasonable.
+Having cleared the room of all her attendants, she said to him, "How weak I may prove, or how far a woman's frailty may transport me, I " cannot tell: However, I have no mind to have fo many witnesses of my in-46 firmity as your mistress had at her audience of my ambassador, D' Oisel.
+"There is nothing disturbs me so much, as the having asked, with so much im-" portunity, a favour which it was of no confequence for me to obtain.
+I can, with 66 God's leave, return to my own country without her leave; as I came to France, " in spite of all the opposition of her brother, King Edward: Neither do I want " friends, both able and willing, to conduct me home, as they have brought me " hither; tho' I was defirous rather to make an experiment of her friendship "than of the affiltance of any other person.
+I have often heard you say, that 46 a good correspondence between her and myself would conduce much to the " fecurity and happiness of both our kingdoms: But were she well convinced of " this truth, she had hardly denied me so small a request.
+But, perhaps, she bears a better inclination to my rebellious subjects than to me, their sove-" reign, her equal in royal dignity, her near relation, and the undoubted " heir of her kingdoms.
+Besides her friendship, I ask nothing at her hands: " I neither trouble her, nor concern myself in the affairs of her kingdom: Not 56 that I am ignorant, that there are now in England a great many malecontents, " who are no friends to the present establishment.
+She is pleased to upbraid me se as a person little experienced in the world: I freely own it; but age will cure " that defect.
+However, I am old enough to acquit myself honestly and cour-" teously to my friends and relations, and to encourage no reports of her, which would misbecome a Queen and her kinswoman.
+I would also say, by her 66 leave, that I am a Queen as well as she, and not altogether friendless: And, 66 perhaps, I have as great a foul too; fo that methinks we should be upon 2 66 level in our treatment of each other.
+As foon as I have confulted the states of my kingdom, I shall be ready to give a reasonable answer; and I am the more intent on my journey, that I may be able to make the quicker dispatch in this " affair.